Leaf retention: Cold and drought deciduous.

 Flowers: Showy 1" yellow flowers with five petals.

-Bloom: Profuse bloom in spring, lasting about one month.
+Bloom: A profuse bloom in spring, lasting about one month.
+Some individuals may

 Toxic / Danger: No.